ujjwalprakashsinha/jira_flow_metrics_extractor/README.md

    - `board_id` => the jira board id, for example (https://jira.abc.com/secure/RapidBoard.jspa?rapidView=12345) the number after rapidview.
 This board info will be used for getting issues and related board workflow.

-   - `active` => this is an optional value and can be set to `false` or `true`.
+   - `show` => this is an optional value and can be set to `show: false` or `show: true`.
 This value ensures (non) visibility of this listing when the program is executed.

-  > [!NOTE]
-  > Please ensure that the last board setting in the configuration file does not have a comma (,) at the end.

 ## :checkered_flag: Starting ##